SirajChokshi/old-portfolio/src/markdown-pages/drop-the-i.md

 While I am of the belief that I made a strong case for not using type prefixes there is nothing more valuable in code readability than consistency.
 The team I work on uses 'I'-prefixes for interfaces within our TypeScript frontends.
 When developing its important to use conventions from your style guide.
 An abstract "best practice" is not valuable until consistent.
 With many projects, sticking with what engineers find comfortable will help teams moves fast.
 In some cases that calls for keeping the 'I'.

-### Footnotes

-1. Most languages with a notable exception of C#.
+[^hungarian]: Most languages with a notable exception of C#.
 The Microsoft .NET style guide popularized the idea of type prefixes.
 The popularity of 'hungarian' conventions led to programmers over-using it outside of its useful purposes